Mozart4242/SIEMELK/features.md

 ## Built On Open Source
-SIEMonster is built on the best of Open Source tools with extra functionality, integration stability and correlation providing enriching data from the SIEM.
+SIEMELK is built on the best of Open Source tools with extra functionality, integration stability and correlation providing enriching data from the SIEM.
 Some of these tools include.

 ### Open Distro